madeleinel/Stopwatch/README.md

 + Have a box for the time, and three buttons; start, stop and reset
 + Display numbers within .time-container, using JS
++ Create js function to make the time increase (seconds only)
++ Display time increase within .time-container (seconds only)